We all like to read product reviews on Amazon before we make a purchase, but should we just be taking these reviews at face value?

 If a seller thinks a negative product review is fake, they can report the review to Amazon.
 If Amazon agrees that they review is illegitimate, they will take it down.

-Sellers may also use tools like FeedbackWhiz to monitor their product reviews.
+Sellers may also use tools like FeedbackWhiz to receive instant notifications for all product reviews.
 Instead of scrolling through reviews on each product they have listed, they can monitor all of their reviews, on all of their products, in one convenient place.
 This allows sellers to notice suspicious behaviors.
 For example, if a seller sees a large number of negative reviews being left by users who have not made a purchase from them, they can alert Amazon.
 This can do a lot to save a seller’s reputation and keep sales numbers high.

 Fake reviews are not going away anytime soon.
 Whenever you find a set of rules, you will find people who will try to get around them.
 But, with a critical eye, a little bit of skepticism, and a handy software tool, buyers and sellers alike can take back the platform and fight against fake and dishonest Amazon reviews.